 Albi has two truly imposing citadels, the Albi Cathedral and the Berbie Palace, that are UNESCO-listed.
 The mighty Saint Cecilia Cathedral is a 13th century masterpiece of southern Gothic style.
 The Berbie Palace houses the Toulouse- Lautrec Museum, a fantastic single artist museum.

-You can tour the episcopal city of Albi on Google Arts and Culture, which has images, stories, and virtual tours on Google Street view.
-You can also take a virtual 360 tour here.
-Here's my complete guide to visiting the underrated city of Albi and my guide to visiting the Toulouse-Lautrec Museum.
+Here’s my complete guide to visiting the underrated city of Albi and my guide to the Toulouse-Lautrec Museum.
 You can also check out Toulouse-Lautrec paintings on Google Arts & Culture, with almost 700 images.

 16. Paris Catacombs, Paris

 The Catacombs is Paris’ “Empire of Death,” a 200 mile honeycomb of tunnels.
 The system is so enormous that no one knows exactly how many tunnels or chambers exist.
 The Phantom of the Opera and Les Miserables’ Jean Valjean both haunted these tunnels.
 During WWII, the French Resistance used the tunnels to hide.

 With cemeteries in Paris overflowing, a portion of the tunnels were turned into an ossuary for human remains.
 At first, bones were haphazardly deposited.
 Eventually, they were organized and systematically displayed.